 Just how world-class this food is, you ask?
 It is so special that there are tours dedicated primarily to devouring Kansas City barbecues!

 Go to famous barbecue restaurants and discover hidden local spots as you sample endless varieties of barbecued ribs, pulled pork, smoked turkey, and so much more.

 Free Things to do in Kansas City

 1. Ride the KC Streetcar

-Visitors who are in Kansas City MO either for business or leisure will both take delight in riding the KC Streetcar.
+Visitors in Kansas City, MO, either for business or leisure, will take delight in riding the KC Streetcar.
 The project runs for two miles and is at Mainstreet in downtown Kansas City.